 In preparation for course registration, please watch the “How to Register for Classes in Patriot Web” Video.

 How do I contact my academic advisor after Orientation?

-At Orientation, the college and/or program will give students information on how to contact their advisor beyond the session.
-Not all students get advised by their permanent advisor at Orientation, but will receive instructions on how to communicate with them as they begin classes.
+At your Virtual Advising & Registration session, the college and/or program will give students information on how to contact their advisor beyond the session.
+Not all students get advised by their permanent advisor, but all will receive instructions on how to communicate with them as they begin classes.
 For additional information, contact your college or school’s academic advising office.

 When will I receive information about on-campus housing, roommate assignments, and move-in instructions?

 Students can log in to their account at housing.gmu.edu for more information.